Turmeric – Can It Help Prevent Alzheimer’s & Dementia?

 Neurofibrillary tangles are twisted fibres found inside the brain’s cells.
 These tangles consist primarily of a protein which forms a tube-like structure that transports nutrients and other vital substances to all the nerve cells.
 In Alzheimer’s, this tube-like structure collapses resulting in a malnourished brain.

-A growing body of evidence suggests that curcumin, the active compound in turmeric, may offer significant benefits with specific reference to Alzheimer’s and dementia.
+A growing body of evidence suggests that curcumin, the active compound in turmeric capsules and supplements, may offer significant benefits with specific reference to Alzheimer’s and dementia.
 Curcumin displays powerful antioxidant and anti-inflammatory properties and studies indicate that it can help prevent the formation of plaque and may protect the tube-like structures in the brain.
 Several studies carried out by some of the leading research-led institutions all concluded that curcumin is a promising agent for the prevention of Alzheimer’s and possibly other brain disorders including Parkinson’s disease.

 What is the best form of turmeric?